Anna Cristoni-Apel, PGDip Couns C&YP, Dip Couns, MBACP

 Counselling came into my life as a second career after many years as a choir conductor and a Steiner School music teacher, both in my home country, Italy, and in Europe (France, Germany and finally the UK).
 During my years as a musician I became more and more aware of how our mental well-being influences our artistic expression; as a teacher, I clearly saw the impact of mental health in pupils’ learning abilities.

 Since 2015 I have been working as an Independent Counsellor for Young People in Blaenau-Gwent, both in secondary schools and in the community.
-My commitment to alternative education continues with my involvement as Pastoral Care Lead in the Cardiff Steiner School.

 - BACP accredited register no 041317